Audi Sport GmbH: Motorsport

 Audi re-entered motorsport for the first time since the Auto Union days in the 80s competing with success in Rally, IMSA, and DTM.
 Audi established quattro GmbH in 1983.
 Because Group B rally required homologation with road cars Audi created quattro GmbH to concept and help engineer ideas.
-The result of this was the Audi Sport Quattro, dubbed S1 in race trim, and the subsidiary produced the race variant, and the 200 street units required to compete in Group B. It wasn't until the 90s this responsibility was spun off into the quattro division in Neckersulm. quattro GmbH was responsible for the customer racing projects which built and sold racecars to professional an amateur racing teams and Audi Sport was responsible for factory efforts seen at Le Mans as well as providing support for special case customer teams such as WRT.
+The result of this was the Audi Sport Quattro, dubbed S1 in race trim.
+Audi AG produced the race variant, and the 200 street units required to compete in Group B. It wasn't until the 90s this responsibility was spun off into the quattro division in Neckersulm. quattro GmbH was responsible for the customer racing projects which built and sold racecars to professional and amateur racing teams and Audi Sport was responsible for factory efforts seen at Le Mans as well as providing support for special case customer teams such as WRT.

 In 1988 Audi Sport produced the Audi 200 Trans Am to expose the brand to the wealthy US market where it had little presence.
 When it dominated the field and the governing body banned AWD, Audi Sport moved to IMSA and made the 700hp Audi 90 IMSA GTO.
 The following year Audi contracted Quattro to develop a DTM car to refocus on selling vehicles in Germany.
 The result was the Audi V8 DTM based on the Audi flagship model.